This article is well over 2 years old.

 Since I am not registered for SMS notifications for my banking services, I couldn't get my loan request approved.

-Just like the quiz app, we have at one point or the other shared our data with third-party apps, both on and off the social network giant.
+Whether through quiz apps or any other means, we have at one point or the other shared our data with third-party apps, both on and off Facebook.

 We turn to Twitter for our ranting sprees, post images on Instagram and Snapchat with our locations, update our friends about our daily lives using WhatsApp status and Facebook.